University of Southern California - Fall Semester in Rome

 By applying as a USC Spring Admit, you are giving USC permission to exchange admissions documents with JCU.
 JCU will review your documents in a timely manner and inform you of your admissions status as soon as possible.

-* If you would prefer to travel with a JCU staff member, please note that we will have admissions staff flying from Los Angeles, New York City, and Chicago.
+* If you would prefer to travel with a JCU staff member, please note that we will have admissions staff flying from Los Angeles and New York City.
 Please email [email protected] for further information.

 Application Forms, Deadlines, and our U.S. Contact